 Commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.

 Brymore Academy adopts a range of effective safeguarding approaches that both safeguards and empowers children and young people to access support and remain safe online by reducing the risk of harm through the use of filters, monitoring and appropriate use of policies for those accessing our IT system, whilst at the same time providing a safe environment in which children and young people can learn to keep themselves safe online.
 When children use our school’s network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
-This system has also been applied to device supplied to children who are accessing online learning whilst out of school.
+This system has also been applied to devices supplied to children who are accessing online learning whilst out of school.
 However, many pupils are able to access the internet using their own data, to minimise inappropriate use, schools will have issued guidance and advice to keep children safe whilst online to both pupils and parents/carers.

 Cyber Security is a growing Safeguarding concern and we recognise the need to have procedures to ensure networks, data and systems are protected against Cyber threats and help keep staff and pupils safe, particularly when using remote learning platforms and remote teaching platforms / delivery styles.
 We will use the recommended national and local guidelines on staff and pupils who may need to work remotely.